 Rayne is a half-human, half-vampire creature knows as a Dhampir.
 In a medieval time and country, she lives in captivity as an attraction for a freak show, and manages to escape one day.
 Her mother was raped by the vampire Kagan, and Rayne now seeks to exert her revenge on him.
 On her way to his castle she joins forces with three members of the Brimstone society, a group which seeks to exterminate all vampires.
 Kagan also has some plans of his own, as he is looking for three mystical talismans, that when combined will instill him with the power of the primordial vampire Belial.
 On her quest to defeat Kagan, Rayne gets enmeshed in a game of betrayal and deception, as various factions are trying to gain possession of the artifacts at all costs.

-BloodRayne is an incredibly haphazard, inconsistent affair, with a bunch of bored actors in it.
+BloodRayne is an incredibly haphazard, inconsistent affair, with some bored actors in it.
 So one may say that this is another of Uwe Boll’s movies that failed miserably.
 And while he may not even have cared what sort of a movie he put together, BloodRayne oscillates between a fairly average vampire movie and unintentionally funny trash.
 The good stuff: lots of bloody and gory action (put together by German underground splatter movie legend Olaf Ittenbach), beautiful landscapes, castles and monasteries.
 The bad: all the major actors, the dialogues, the plot, and the wigs.
 Good or bad depending on your point of view: a decent amount of cleavage and nudity.

 There’s a whole bunch of Hollywood celebrities in the movie, but especially Michael Madsen, Michelle Rodriguez, and Ben Kingsley seem like they are not even trying to play a role, but just stand around most of the time looking irritated or uninterested.
 Not all is bad, though.
 Kristanna Loken plays the part of Rayne well, and Udo Kier as slightly deranged, but well-meaning monk is always great to watch.
 There’s also a rather weird cameo by glam-rock legend Meat Loaf that contributes to the trash character of the movie.
 BloodRayne indeed hits many lows during its run-time, but if you can get past its inconsistent composition, it’s an almost decent horror-action flick.